SFU-CMPT-201/a7-pub/README.md

 ## Memory safety

 Generally, all of the problems related to memory we discussed so far are called *memory safety* issues.
-This includes stack corruption, buffer overflow, uninitialized variable access, memory leak, use after free, double free, and null pointer dereference.
+These include stack corruption, buffer overflow, uninitialized variable access, memory leak, use after free, double free, and null pointer dereference.
 All of these issues lead to bugs and vulnerabilities and we need to make every effort to avoid such problems.